reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 }, []);
 ```

 In development, your Effect will call `addEventListener()`, then immediately `removeEventListener()`, and then `addEventListener()` again with the same handler.
 So there would be only one active subscription at a time.
-This has the same user-visible behavior as calling `addEventListener()` once, as you would see in production.
+This has the same user-visible behavior as calling `addEventListener()` once, as in production.

 ### Triggering animations {/*triggering-animations*/}